Revisit Your Objectives

-Trends and outliers—the Odd Couple.
-Most people immediately jump to the notion that they should focus on the trends of what the evaluation results say.
+Most people immediately jump to the notion that they should focus on the trends of what the speaker program evaluation results say.
 What is the percentage of top two box responses to the question?
 How many people select this answer or that?
 However, the outlier responses can be just as informative as the most extreme responses, whether positive or negative, are usually provided because the respondent feels strongly about the answer.
 The outliers tell a different, oftentimes opposite story than the majority of the responses and thus sometimes expose more of the story.

-Comparing yourself to others can be good.
-If the evaluation included the same questions as a previous evaluation or even similar questions, how did the new evaluation’s responses compare to the previous evaluation?
+If the speaker program evaluation included the same questions as a previous evaluation or even similar questions, how did the new evaluation’s responses compare to the previous evaluation?
 Keeping benchmark data for different types of HCP programming—such as peer-to-peer/speaker programming, advisory boards, etc—will allow you to compare evaluation results from one program or project to tens to hundreds of similar programs or projects.

 In the world of HCP programming, survey results are often positive due to social bias, lack of attention when completing the survey, indifference on the topic, etc. Therefore, we should take an even more critical eye to what might otherwise seem like a high score, especially in comparison to benchmarks.
 For example, if one set of program evaluation results has top two box responses of around 87% for some questions, you may think, “Great!
 87% of people have a favorable opinion!”
 However, if the benchmark for the same questions asked with other programs is 96%, you would know that while the 87% top two box response is still positive, it has historically been higher, so you may want to look at that 87% more closely.